 Your eyes are not independent of your body and you should not treat them as such.
 Read on to find out why.

-Health has become so compartmentalized that sometimes we act like the different organs and systems of the body work independently of one another.
+Health has become so compartmentalized that sometimes we act like the different organs and systems of the body are independent and work on their own.

 Be aware of this; all the organs and systems in your body are interrelated.
 A problem with one can affect others.
 More so, your eyes are like windows to the health of other parts of your body.
 Hence, an eye symptom can be an indication of a problem in another part of the body.
 For instance, yellow eyes could be a sign of a liver condition.
 My patient’s eye symptom (blurry vision) can be due to one or more of the following: